LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfctooltipctrl-class.md

 ### <a name="return-value"></a>Valeur de retour

-La taille de l’icône, en pixels.
+Taille de l’icône, en pixels.

 ##  <a name="getparams"></a>  CMFCToolTipCtrl::GetParams